splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 To determine if your APM experience will be affected by upgrading, follow these steps.

 Start by determining if you are indexing the affected tags as custom tags in Splunk APM.

+.. _note:
+    The HTTP method attribute is stored as a system tag by default in Splunk Observability Cloud.
+You don't need to index the HTTP method attribute to use it as a Troubleshooting MetricSet (TMS) or Monitoring MetricSet (MMS).

 #.
 Go to :guilabel:`Settings` then :guilabel:`APM MetricSets`.
 You must have the admin role to access APM MetricSets.
 #.
 Cross-reference the list of new tags with the tags indexed in the APM MetricSets list.
 See :ref:`http-semantic-convention-changes`.